GUIDES

 At its core, a digital image is a numerical grid representing a two-dimensional scene.
 Each cell in this grid is a pixel (picture element), holding a value that corresponds to its intensity or color.
 The quality of a digital image is defined by its spatial resolution (the density of pixels) and its bit depth (the range of colors or gray levels each pixel can display).

 Creating a digital image from the real world involves two key steps: sampling and quantization.
 Sampling discretizes the scene's space into a grid of pixels, while quantization discretizes the continuous light intensity into a finite set of numerical values.
 Color is typically represented using models like Grayscale (single channel), RGB (Red, Green, Blue, for displays), and CMYK (Cyan, Magenta, Yellow, Black, for printing).
-Understanding these digital image processing fundamentals is the first step toward mastering the field.
+Understanding these image processing fundamentals is the first step toward mastering the field.

-Chapter 3: Foundational Image Processing Techniques
+Chapter 3: Foundational Classical Computer Vision Techniques

 Segmentation is another crucial technique, partitioning an image into meaningful regions.
 This can be done through simple thresholding, iterative region growing, or sophisticated edge detection algorithms like the Canny edge detector.
-Even in the deep learning era, these classical techniques are indispensable for data augmentation—artificially expanding datasets to train more robust models.
+Even in the deep learning era, these classical computer vision techniques are indispensable for data augmentation—artificially expanding datasets to train more robust models.
 This pre-processing toolkit is vital for countless computer vision applications.

-Part II: The Era of Classical Computer Vision
+Part II: The Era of Classical Computer Vision Techniques

 Chapter 4: Handcrafting Features: SIFT, HOG, and the Art of Representation